ckjr3000/float-v2/src/meetups/july-24.md

 17.30 – 19.30

-July's meetup will include a discuss with Sound Artist & Audio Engineer Jo Christman aorund their proposed post-grad research, exploring creative hierarchy and role management in the creative arts to develop a hybrid practice.
+July's meetup will include a discussion with Sound Artist & Audio Engineer Jo Christman around their proposed upcoming post-graduate research, exploring creative hierarchy and role management in the arts to develop a hybrid practice.

 ## Where?